 A template .svg or ai. file can be found at your class Blackboard site to start with.
 The first step is to download and open it.
 The second step is to study the air photo in detail, considering the information below, and try and understand the geology.
+Note you have been given a start on the interpretation.
 You should use Google Earth to aid your interpretation.
 Typing "Dougherty, Oklahoma" will get you to this area.
 The third step is to draft your geologic interpretation on top of the base map.
-This will require learning a suite of basic operations in Inkscape if you are not yet familiar with them.
+This will require learning a suite of basic operations in Illustrator or Inkscape if you are not yet familiar with them.

 Your final product should be a single page black and white geologic map (turn off the print/view option in the base air photo layer) showing the distribution of the units and features described below, complete with a legend, scale, north arrow, your name and date of construction.
-You can urn your map file into a pdf in both software packages.
+Submit your final product as a pdf file (you can urn your map file into a pdf in both software packages - either look for the export option, Save As, or print to a pdf file).

 Each pixel of the large image is 2 m, so that the entire image is 7.5 km across.
 This scale will be important in recognizing the may units below (note that thicknesses are given).